paulmayer-fullstacker/ReactPortfolio/README.md

 ### GitHub:

 The source, dependency, and asset files have been pushed to my GitHub 'ReactPortfolio' repository for public access at: https://github.com/paulmayer-fullstacker/ReactPortfolio.
 Before pushing to gitHub, a .gitignore file was created to exclude (ignore) the node_modules dependency directory and the Vite build files.

 The addition of this line in the .gitignore file 'node_modules/' causes git to ignore a node_modules directory, held within any subdirectory.

-The addition of /dist, /build, and /out prevents Vite’s compiled and optimized version of the code (for production) from being pushed to version control.
+The addition of '/dist', '/build', and '/out', prevents Vite’s compiled and optimized version of the code (for production) from being pushed to version control.
 These files will be regenerated on deployment to onward environments.

 ### Render:

 The project has also been deployed to the Render hosting site, for public access.
-The URL is https://ReactPortfolio-gauu.onrender.com/.
+The URL is https://reactportfolio-qc9v.onrender.com/.
 It is recommended to use an incognito browser window to access the solution.

 The project has been hosted on a free tier of Render.
 So, after a few minutes of inactivity, the resources are shut down.
 Thus, on initial access, the service may take a few minutes to start.

-### YouTube:

-In lieu of the Render shortfall, a short video illustrating use of the Tech Blog application was uploaded to YouTube.
-The (unlisted) video can be viewed at: https://youtu.be/-A7fg039kEc

 ---